rhyolight/numenta-web/packages/numenta.com/pages/resources/papers-videos-and-more/applications-of-hierarchical-temporal-memory.md

 ---
 author: Chetan Surpur
-description: This video talk on Applications of Hierarchical Temporal Memory (HTM) was delivered at a Numenta workshop.
+description: "This video talk on Applications of Hierarchical Temporal Memory (HTM) was delivered at an October 2014 Numenta workshop.
+In the talk, Chetan Surpur discusses the current implementations of our HTM technology, the future of data analytics, and examples of HTM applications."
 date: 2014/10/17
 image:
 link: